 A district shall give preference in purchasing to products made of recycled materials if the products meet applicable specifications as to quantity and quality.
-A district shall regularly review and revise its purchasing procedures and specifications for purchase of goods, supplies, equipment, and materials in order to:
+A district regularly shall review and revise its procurement procedures and specifications for the purchase of goods, supplies, equipment, and materials in order to:

 - Eliminate procedures and specifications that explicitly discriminate against products made of recycled materials.

 - Encourage the use of products made of recycled materials.